oxylabs/opensea-scraper/README.md

 ### How it works

 You can receive OpenSea results by providing URLs to our service.
-The API returns an HTML of any Expedia page.
+The API returns an HTML of any OpenSea page.

 #### Python code example